-- I. CareSource considers Myoelectric Lower Limb Prosthetic Technology medically necessary when the following criteria are met: - A. The member is 18 years of age or older; - B. Has a lower extremity prosthesis(s); - C. Documentation submitted supports medical necessity and includes the following: - 1.
-A written order/prescription from a treating practitioner for the additional technology. - 2.
-Sufficient documentation of the rehabilitation potential including, but not limited to: - a.
-Clear documentation supporting the expected potential Classification Level that is K3 or above. - 3.
+- I. CareSource considers myoelectric lower limb prosthetic technology medically necessary when the following criteria are met: - A. The member is 18 years of age or older. - B. Has a lower extremity prosthesis(es). - C. Documentation submitted supports medical necessity and includes the following: - 1.
+A written order/prescription from a treating practitioner for the additional technology; - 2.
+Sufficient documentation of the rehabilitation potential including, but not limited to clear documentation supporting the expected potential classification level of K3 or above; and - 3.
 Member: - a.
 Is emotionally ready; - b.
 Is able and willing to participate in training; - c.
 Is able and willing to care for the technology; - d.
 Is physically able to use the equipment; and - e.
 Has adequate cardiovascular and pulmonary reserve for ambulation at faster than normal walking speed.

-NOTE: Documentation for Durable Medical Equipment, Prosthetics, Orthotics, and Supplies is followed.
+NOTE: Documentation for Durable Medical Equipment, Prosthetics, Orthotics, and Supplies is followed

-E. Conditions of Coverage
+- E. Conditions of Coverage NA - F. Related Policies/Rules NA

-NA

-F. Related Policies/Rules